aandyw/aandyw.github.io/_posts/2024-05-28-singapore-reflection.md

 If you find yourself doing things in haste and feeling the need to "catch up" to some fleeting sense of success.
 Just take a step back.
 Look up.
 Breathe in.
 Look around.
 Touch some grass.
 The world is vast.

 Stop chasing that moving goal post.
 There's no post to begin with.
-There's no need to be in a rush and when you realize that things take time you'll feel some much more relaxed.
+There's no need to be in a rush, and when you realize that things take time you'll feel some much more relaxed.
 Aim for longer time horizons.
-Don't postpone yourself.
-Whether that's for work or for fun.
-Especially if it's for fun.
+Don't postpone yourself, whether it's for work or for fun, especially if it's for fun.

-I can't say that I won't break these principles again.
-I'm sure I will.
-As I've said previously, I'm struggling as is even after having learned this painful lesson multiple times.
+I can't say that I won't break these principles again; I'm sure I will.
+As I've said previously, I'm struggling as is, even after having learned this painful lesson multiple times.
 But I think the real value is recognizing it and making steps to move in the direction you think is right.